Frequently Asked Questions – ‘First Few X’ (FFX) project to enhance the public health response to COVID-19 in Australia

 Who will use my information?

-Only state and territory health departments that collected your information and researchers who have been funded by the Australian Government Department of Health to work on this project will be able to access and use your data.
+Only sites that collected your information and researchers who have been funded to work on this project will be able to access and use your data.
 If you provide additional consent for researchers to further use your data, researchers will only be able to use your information in a deidentified format for FFX project purposes.
 This means researchers will not know who you are.

 Will my information be secure?